asdf-format/scipy2022tutorial/UPDATING.md

 ## 2. Double-checking your Conda environment

-Assuming you properly installed your `spacetelescope-env` conda environment, you should be able to:
+Assuming you properly installed your `asdf-tutorial-env` conda environment, you should be able to:

 a. activate that conda environment, and b. go to the original installation directory, and then c. check to see if your environment still meets the requirements.